0xdeb7ef/spass-manager/README.md

 Simple, really.
 Just had a look at what the app does internally.
 Turns out, it was just AES, it's always AES.

 ## What?
-.spass files are just a custom .csv file with semicolons as delimiters, encrypted with AES.
+A .spass file is just a custom .csv file with semicolons as delimiters, encrypted with AES.

 The first line appears to indicate the file format version.